Application for Masters Programs

 First

-Third, based on the results of these tests, shortlisted candidates will be invited for online interviews.
+Second, shortlisted candidates will be invited for online interviews.
 Based on the interviews, applicants: (1) will get an offer for a place on a course; (2) will be placed on the waiting list (3) will not be considered further.

 FAQs – Application for Master´s program